 - A Culture of Care is the University of Alberta's three-year safety action plan to embed health and safety as a core value within the university community.

 - In 2024-25, the university community is exploring ways of building capacities and seeking opportunities for transparent and non-hierarchical paths to conflict resolution.
-Contact the vpedi@ualberta.ca to learn more.
+Some of this work is being actioned through the university's draft Integrated Action Plan for Building and Sustaining a Vibrant and Interconnected University Community, under “Supporting Uncomfortable Encounters.”

 - The U of A community is committed to being a place of open inquiry, dialogue and debate, as captured by our Statement on Freedom of Expression.
 Academic freedom is also a post-secondary foundational right unique to academic staff and postdoctoral fellows, realized within the AASUA collective agreement.